StephanMoeller/zigmkay/README.md

 - TODO Tri-layer functionality for two layers => 3rd layer
 - TODO Tri-layer functionality for a shift key and a layer key => maybe this should not be a layer A + layer B = layer C but instead dual-hold => layer C/or mod changing
 - TODO Autofire: allow fast reacting autofire on certain keys, eg arrow keys
+- TODO Custom code support
 - TODO Trrs

 ## Hardware
 - Support trrs connections

+## Overall
+- Design how custom code should be included

 # Guide
 (todo)